 How does the skin change during pregnancy?
 (A focus on the hair cycle)

-Pregnancy is a period during which more than 90% of women can experience significant skin changes that can have a major impact on their lives [1].
-For example, during pregnancy, women experience many physiological changes that can lead to the development or worsening of acne vulgaris and increased hair growth in different parts of the body [2], as well as other skin problems such as pregnancy-related dermatoses and hyperpigmentation [1], stretch marks and varicose veins [3].
+Pregnancy is a period during which more than 90% of women can experience significant skin changes that can greatly impact their lives [1].
+For example, women experience many physiological changes during pregnancy that can lead to the development or worsening of acne vulgaris and increased hair growth in different parts of the body [2], as well as other skin problems such as pregnancy-related dermatoses and hyperpigmentation [1], stretch marks and varicose veins [3].

 Pregnancy and hair